Laguna Catemaco: Hydrology

-Laguna Catemaco was formed millennia ago, when lava flow from San Martin Tuxtla volcano blocked its current northern end, and stands now at 340 m (1,115 ft) above sea level.
-It is shallow, averaging 7.6 m (25 ft), with a maximum depth of 22 meters located in the channel between Isla Agaltepec and the city of Catemaco.
+Laguna Catemaco was formed millennia ago, when lava flow from San Martin Tuxtla volcano blocked its current northern end, and stands now at 340 m above sea level.
+It is shallow, averaging 7.6 m, with a maximum depth of 22 m located in the channel between Isla Agaltepec and the city of Catemaco.
 The circulation pattern is clockwise.
 The laguna drains via the Rio Grande de Catemaco and its water level is controlled by several dams which replaced historic waterfalls.
 The change in water level is more than can be explained by evaporation and outflow.
 Apparently the laguna sits upon fissures permitting water to percolate down.

 The Rio Grande de Catemaco is a tributary of the Papaloapan River, via the San Juan River.
-Eyipantla Falls (Salto de Eyipanlta) is a 45-meter high waterfall on the Rio Grande, located 11 kilometers downstream from the lake.
+Eyipantla Falls (Salto de Eyipanlta) is a 45 m high waterfall on the Rio Grande, located 11 km downstream from the lake.

 The lake is polymictic (water turns over more than twice a year), well oxygenated, and contains excessive nutrients (eutrophic) because of fertilizer runoff from the neighboring farms and nurseries.
 Because of the excessive nutrients, Laguna Catemaco is one of the more productive lakes in Mexico, up to 1,800 tons annually.
 Large netting is prohibited to assure the livelihood of more than a thousand registered fishermen.
 A perch-like fish called Oreochromis aureus was introduced from Africa, while a sardine like Topote, and the snail Tegogolo are the most common catches.